davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/2-form.md

   - `callback.submit` (Function): Function to submit the form.
   - `callback.reset` (Function): Function to reset the form.
   - `callback.set` (Function): Function to set a key/value on the form data object.
+  - `callback.setProperties` (Function): Function to set an object on the form data object.
+  - `callback.isDirty` (boolean): Tracked property return the state of the form.
+It will be true once changes have been done on the form.
+Reseting the changes will bring it back to false.

 **Example**